• Welcome

 1-800-273-8255.

-The insurance plans each provider is able to accept differs.
+Note that the insurance plans each provider is able to accept differs.
 Please view the provider's profile under "Our Team," to determine whether the provider you would like to see is able to accept your insurance.

 Honestly, they can be a little awkward at first-- especially if the therapist or client is less comfortable with technology in general.
 But this discomfort is usually short-lived.